Rob Key: India in England, 2002

 Key made his Test match debut in the second Test against India in 2002, as a replacement for Marcus Trescothick, who had broken his thumb.
-Chairman of selectors David Graveney said Key was selected because of his "outstanding form for Kent after attending the National Academy" over the winter.
+The chairman of selectors, David Graveney, said Key was selected because of his "outstanding form for Kent after attending the National Academy" over the winter.
 Opening the batting with Michael Vaughan, Key made 17 runs in his only innings before being bowled by Ashish Nehra.
-Retained in the side for the third Test, Key managed scores of 30 and 34 as England succumbed to an innings defeat.
-However, his performance was marred by him dropping three catches.
-Key was dropped from the fourth and final Test, with Trescothick replacing him having been rushed back from injury.
+Retained in the team for the third Test, Key managed scores of 30 and 34 as England succumbed to an innings defeat.
+However, his performance was marred by his dropping three catches.
+Key was dropped from the fourth and final Test, with Trescothick replacing him, having been rushed back from injury.